pizzavitdit/Muhammed-cs/README.md

-- 👋 Hi, I’m @Muhammed-cs
+hey!
-- 👀 I’m interested in coding
+I’m interested in coding
-- 🌱 I’m currently learning Programming, Web Development
+I’m learning Programming, Web Development these days.
-- 📫 How to reach me - @muhammed.java on Instagram or pizzawithdirt#2560 on discord.
+How to reach me - @muhammed.java on Instagram or pizzawithdirt#2560 on discord.